-DUG’s four data centres have been recently upgraded and DUG’s global compute power now exceeds 50 PF.
+Our four data centres have been recently upgraded and our global compute power will soon exceed 30 PF (double precision).
 Not surprisingly, supercomputers of this size generate considerable heat and require efficient cooling technology.
-Installations such as these are traditionally air-cooled, which is inefficient, expensive, and environmentally unfriendly.
-DUG has developed (Patent Publication WA 2017/091862 A1) an advanced, flexible, and modular dielectric-fluid cooling solution which greatly reduces energy usage and costs and increases the life and efficiency of the hardware.
-DUG now boasts some of the greenest computer centres in the world.
+Installations such as ours are traditionally air-cooled, which is inefficient, expensive, and environmentally unfriendly.
+We have developed (Patent Publication WA 2017/091862 A1) an advanced, flexible, and modular dielectric-fluid cooling solution which greatly reduces energy usage and costs and increases the life and efficiency of the hardware.
+We now boast some of the greenest computer centres in the world.

 Submerging computers into dielectric fluid has some surprising advantages.
 Electrical components last longer due to the lack of oxidation of physical joins, solder joints, wires, and connecting materials.
 The >1000x thermal effectiveness of the fluid (vs. air) provides far greater thermal stability and prevents runaway heat events.
 Even if you switch off the chillers, the fluid has such high thermal capacity that temperatures increase gradually, giving far more time to react.
 In our experience, fluid-immersed computers have a much higher mean time to failure, considerably reducing maintenance costs and expensive down-time.